Synod Doc is ‘Attack on the Foundations of the Faith,’ says Cardinal

 The instrumentum laboris “constitutes an attack on the foundations of the faith” in a way not thought possible before, he concluded.

-“Thus it must be rejected with all decisiveness,” Cardinal Brandmüller said.
+“It must therefore be firmly and decidedly rejected,” Cardinal Brandmüller said.